The views and opinions expressed in this article are those of the thought leader and not those of CeFPro.

 What advice would you give when managing supply chain across multiple sectors and countries?

 Front and foremost, take time to understand local culture and customs.
 Not every country has the same high standards of living and operating as we have come to expect in the western world.
 For example, in some countries it can be perfectly normal to find children working in the factory or fields.
 I’m not saying this is right, but we need to take the time to understand why – is it purely an abuse of child labour, or is the family that the child is from supporting them financially, whereby if they were not working then the family would starve.
 This is why it is so important to understand local culture and the maturity of the country the supplier is in.
 We can then focus our efforts on solving for the root cause of the issue.
 In this example, if we pushed the supplier to stop children working in the factory then yes, arguably we could say we have eradicated child labour in the supply chain – but chances are, that child is going to go work somewhere else; we haven’t actually solved anything.
 So by working with local organisations or NGOs, we can tackle the real issue sitting behind the situation.

-Laura will be speaking at our Global TPRM: Cross Industry, taking place virtually December 8-9.
-Click here to view the full agenda and register for your complimentary pass to the event.
+Laura presented at Global TPRM: Cross Industry, which took place virtually on December 8-9.
+Click here to view the full event agenda, as well as insights from the event.